 How does Judaism meet this challenge?
 Our tradition teaches that the Torah existed before Creation and was actually the blue-print for Creation.
 When Moses ascended Mount Sinai, he went up into Heaven and met the challenges of one host of angels after another until he arrived at the Throne of Glory.
 Under the Throne of Glory was the Torah which was given to him over the protests of the angels.
 They wanted the Torah to stay in Heaven, but God reminded them that they did not need teachings concerning eating and conducting business and so forth because angels do none of these things.
 The Torah was for humanity’s needs.

 Moses brought the Torah down from Sinai and gave it to the people.
 What did the people hear?
 The Torah says it was only the Ten Commandments.
 Some rabbis taught that it was only the first two or even the first of the commandments or perhaps only the first words, anokhi (I).
-It was a Hasidic teacher who said that all that the people heard was the sound of the first letter; but the first letter is an alef whose sound is that opening of the throat –the beginning of sound in which all words are possible.
+It as a Hasidic teacher who said that all that the people heard was the sound of the first letter; but the first letter is an alef whose sound is that opening of the throat –the beginning of sound in which all words are possible.
 Tradition says that Moses did not bring down just the written Torah, but the Oral Torah which includes all of the teachings and decisions that would grow out of Torah.

 Did the Torah received by Moses then include instructions for a Jewish astronaut observing Shabbat on the Moon?
 Did Moses receive information on the law concerning test-tube babies and insider stock trading?
 There is a tradition that before he died Moses asked whether future generations would learn the same Torah he had taught the people.
 God took Moses through time to the classroom of Rabbi Akiva almost a millennium and a half after the death of Moses.
 Rabi Akiva taught a lesson on the crowns which appear on certain letters in the Torah and Moses did not understand anything Akiva was saying.
 “Where did his teaching come from,” Moses asked God?
 Then Rabi Akiva announced, “and this is Torah which Moses received at Sinai.”
-Even though he could not understand what was taught as Torah after so many generations, he understood that what he had taught contained the potential for teachings that would still be understood after so much time.
+Even though he could not understand what was taught as Torah after so many generations, he understood that what he had taught contained the potential for teachings which would still be understood after so much time.

 The process of interpretation of Torah begins already in the Torah.
 When the case of the daughters of Zelopahad arose, Moses himself already had to modify the law.
 Inheritance was to be only through sons, but Zelophhad had only daughters and, therefore, Moses had to correct the law to allow for inheritance by daughters.
 Ezekiel the prophet was of priestly family and may even have witnessed the destruction of the First Temple.
-In his vision of a rebuilt temple he described rules and rituals that did not exist in the time of the First Temple.
+In his vision of a rebuilt temple, he described rules and rituals that did hot exist in the time of the First Temple.
 Later authorities were so disturbed by this that they tried to exclude parts of the writings of Ezekiel from the Biblical canon.
-Others said that his vision referred to the Third Temple, which will be built by the Messiah, and not to the Second Temple which was built in the generations following Ezekiel.
-When the Second Temple was built, it was decreed that prophecy was no more.
+Others said that his vision referred to the Third Temple which will be built by the Messiah and not to the Second Temple which was built in the generations following Ezekiel.
+Then the Second Temple was built, it was decreed that prophecy was no more.
 Even the voice from Heaven, which was heard by the Sanhedrin to support Rabbi Eliezer against Rabbi Joshua (see above page), was ignored.
 “It is not in Heaven.”

 Hillel taught that in deciding the law one had to go to the people to see what their needs are.
 He is famous for his taqqanot, corrections in the law.
 The most famous of these, the prozbul, is a good illustration of the taqqanah.
 The Torah teaches that all debts are to be forgiven in the Sabbatical year (Deut.
 15:1-2).
 This was fine while we were an agrarian people among whom debt was incurred only in times of trouble.
 By Hillel’s time, however, we are more urban and Jews were engaged in trade.
 Debts were undertaken as a means of expanding one’s business or for increased participation in trade.
 To forgive all debts every seven years would have effectively barred Jews from many business activities.
-Hillel therefore taught that a debt could be turned over to a court to be
+Hillel, therefore, taught that a debt could be turned over to a court to be

 collected by the court for the creditor eve after the Sabbatical year.
 In this way the Torah was kept, but a loop-hole had been created so that a Jew would not have to decide between earning a living and keeping the Torah.